pranshugaba/hugo-website/content/posts/hugo-colour-shortcode/index.md

 {{< note >}}

-While the shortcode syntax is specific to Hugo, most templating languages have a way to pass variables.
+While the shortcode syntax is specific to Hugo, most templating languages have a way to pass in variables.
 It should be possible to adapt this code for the templating language that you use.

 {{< /note >}}